Standard Procedures and Questions:

 Does my child need to be potty trained?

-No. Beginning March 2019 I will accept non-potty-trained children.
-If your child is not potty trained, please make sure you send your child with at least 2 diapers/pull-ups, and wipes.
+No. If your child is not potty trained, please make sure you send your child with at least 2 diapers/pull-ups, and wipes in a ziplock bag with your child’s name on it.
 If your child is newly potty trained or tends to have accidents, please send your child with a change of underwear and pants in a gallon ziploc bag labeled with their name.
 These will be kept at my house while your child is enrolled at Mom’s Day Out.

 What hours do we bring our kids?